sigstore/docs/content/en/cosign/overview.md

 Signatures are stored in the `rekor` transparency log, which automatically provides an attestation as to when the signature was created.

 Information on the `fulcio` CA can be found in the [fulcio repository](https://github.com/sigstore/fulcio).
+Information about the `rekor` log can be found in the [rekor repository](https://github.com/sigstore/rekor).

 ### Signing with a generated key